 Use of therapeutants

-The approved antibacterial drugs for finfish in Canada include: oxytetracycline, florfenicol, trimethoprim in combination with sulfadiazine, or ormetoprim in combination with sulfadimethoxine.
-Additional approved drug products are available at the discretion of prescribing veterinarians but the use of alternative drugs is uncommon.
-The graphs below present annual aggregate totals of all antibacterial agents in medicated feeds.
-Although the dosage of each drug differs, aggregate totals allow a broader view and general trend of antibacterial use in salmon production.
+The graph below presents annual aggregate totals of all antibacterial agents in medicated feeds.
+Although the dosage of each drug differs, aggregate totals allow a broader view of antibacterial use in salmon production.

-The general decline seen in antibacterial use despite increased salmon production is not unique to B.C. – this situation is also seen in other salmon farming regions of the world, and is attributed to the introduction of more effective vaccines for bacterial diseases and other advances in health management.
+Despite increased salmon production, there has been a general decline in antibacterial use in BC and in other salmon farming regions of the world.
+This is attributed to the introduction of more effective vaccines for bacterial diseases and other advances in health management.

 Annual antibacterial drug use is noted as grams of active antibacterial per tonne of salmon produced (as opposed to amount of drug administered).
 These values also include the antibacterials fed to broodstock populations (non-food fish).

 The blue line denotes tonnes of salmon produced and is calculated using annual harvest statistics from BC's cultured salmon fishery.

 |Year||Grams of active antibacterial per tonne of salmon||Round weight of salmon produced (tonnes x 103)|